0xShin0221/Osiri/cline_docs/currentTask.md

 # Current Task - Osiri News Reader

+- handling i18n for "channel" file of the en and ja
+- reduce the limit of the articles created process and content scraped

 ## Current Focus: Platform Integration and Content Delivery

 ### Phase 1: Platform Integration Management